frida/frida/CONTRIBUTING.md

 a consistent structure as it grows.
 That helps every contributor to easily orientate in it.

-Moreover, reading this doc helps saving everyone's time when it comes to get a PR reviewed.
+Moreover, reading this doc helps save everyone's time when it comes to get a PR reviewed.

 # General rules

-Rules in this section apply always, regardless of the programming language or the project owning the code.
-Examples are in pseudo-javascript for brevity (with some exception).
+Rules in this section apply in all cases, regardless of the programming language or the project owning the code.
+Examples are in pseudo-javascript for brevity (with some exceptions).

 ## Comments vs. naming

 ### Rule

-Avoid comments unless they're **really useful**, use meaningful names.
+Only use comments for communicating what cannot be conveyed by the code itself through meaningful variable and function names, and splitting out logic into separate functions.

 **NOTE**: names should be long enough to be meaningful, but not ridiculously long.